|Introduction to Brake Control Systems: ABS, TCS, and ESC|

-Once reserved for high-end luxury vehicles, electronic brake control systems are quickly becoming standard equipment on even the most inexpensive cars and trucks.
-Today, nearly every new vehicle benefits from the optimized braking, enhanced acceleration, or improved stability that these systems provide.
+Once reserved for high-end luxury vehicles, electronic brake control systems are now required standard equipment on even the most inexpensive cars and trucks.
+Today, every new vehicle benefits from the optimized braking, enhanced acceleration, and improved stability that these systems provide.
 This comprehensive seminar introduces participants to the system-level design considerations, vehicle interface requirements, and inevitable performance compromises that must be addressed when implementing these technologies.

 The seminar begins by defining the tire-road interface and analyzing fundamental vehicle dynamics.
-Following an in-depth study of system electronics, hydraulic hardware, and sensor requirements, the participants learn about the control strategies employed by anti-lock brakes (ABS), dynamic rear proportioning (DRP), traction control (TCS), and electronic stability control (ESC) with strong emphasis placed on vehicle dynamic response.
+Following an in-depth study of system electronics, hydraulic hardware, and sensor requirements, the participants learn about the control strategies employed by anti-lock brakes (ABS), dynamic rear proportioning (DRP), traction control (TCS), and electronic stability control (ESC) with a heavy emphasis placed on the resulting vehicle dynamics.
 The seminar concludes with a study of unique applications, a look forward to advanced brake control system integration, and an overview of Federal Motor Vehicle Safety Standard 126.
-Over 500 pages of detailed course notes and illustrations are provided for on-the-job reference.
+Over 500 pages of detailed course notes and illustrations are provided for on-the- job reference.

 This course has been approved by the Accreditation Commission for Traffic Accident Reconstruction (ACTAR) for 13 Continuing Education Units (CEUs).
-Upon completion of this seminar, accredited reconstructionists should contact ACTAR, 800-809-3818, to request CEUs.
-As an ACTAR approved course, the fee for CEUs is reduced to $5.00.
+Upon completion of this seminar, accredited reconstructionists should mail a copy of their course certificate and the $5 student CEU fee to ACTAR, PO Box 1493, North Platte, NE 69103.

 This course has been developed for engineers involved in all fields related